mcranston18/drf-freshbooks/README.md

-# Django Rest Framework API Project
+# Freshclone

-The purpose of this project is to learn to build a full rest API using Django Rest Framework.
+The purpose of this project is to build a REST API using Django Rest Framework.
+I am modeling the project off of [Freshbooks](https://www.freshbooks.com/).